 Roof top tents take up a lot of valuable cargo space on top of your vehicle.
 If your roof cargo space is needed when you go camping, you will need to weigh the option of a ground tent or a hard shell roof top tent that has a roof rack on the top.

 There is a very big price gap between the two and your budget may dictate your decision.

 Tent Sleep Comfort

-Roof-top tents come with a mattress that is usually quite comfy.
+Roof top tents come with a mattress that is usually quite comfy.
 With ground tents, it’s up to you to decide how you want to sleep.
-This is an extra cost with ground tents that can add up when you start buying sleeping bags, sleeping pads, and more dependent on your style of camping and your desired comfort.
+A mattress for a ground tent is an extra cost that can add up when you start buying sleeping bags and sleeping pads.

 Watch the weather and don’t camp in severe storms.
 Bad weather can cause problems for either tent style.

 The type of tent has a lot to do with how well it handles bad weather.
 Use the right tent for your camping conditions.
 There are 3-season and 4-season tents to choose from in many styles.

 There are positives and negatives of both ground and roof top tents: